kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Legal representatives of the proposed spouses.

 Yes, you can look up marriage records online for free.
-For instance, you can visit the Office of Vital Statistics’s website or the county clerk’s website to request a marriage record.
-It is important to note that you may need to pay extra fees if you are requesting a certified copy.
+For instance, you can visit the Office of Vital Statistics' website or the county clerk's website to request a marriage record.
+You may need to pay extra fees to request a certified copy.

 You can also utilize third-party websites to look for marriage records online for free in Kentucky.
-Third-party websites are very convenient to use since interested persons can access them from home.
-They are also time-saving as they tend to have a quicker response time than government websites.
+Third-party websites are very convenient since interested persons can access them from home.
+They are also time-saving as they tend to respond quickly than government websites.
 Lastly, searching on third-party websites is more flexible.
 You can use details such as names, dates, and locations to search for marriage records.

-Note: Despite being convenient to use, some third-party websites may come with a fee.
+Note: Some third-party websites may come with a fee despite being convenient.

 Is Kentucky a Common Law State for Marriage?

-A common law marriage is a situation where two people cohabitate, present and take the actions of a typical couple without obtaining a marriage license or conducting a ceremony.
+A common law marriage is a situation where two people cohabitate, present, and act like a typical couple without obtaining a marriage license or conducting a ceremony.
 While Kentucky does not recognize or allow common-law marriages, it recognizes common-law marriages that occur in a state where such marriages are valid.

-However, some cities in Kentucky offer benefits to couples who are in a domestic partnership.
+However, some Kentucky cities offer couples benefits in a domestic partnership.
 These benefits are called domestic partner benefits and are for cohabiting partners who do not want to get married.
 These benefits typically include:

 • Health benefits like health insurance coverage and dental benefits